Power law rheology of generalised Maxwell and Kelvin-Voigt models

-As it is known and will be shown also in this article, there is a well established connection between the weak power law behaviours previously mentioned and a spectrum of relaxation modes that behaves itself as a power law of its relaxation times.
-However, the cell cytoskeleton has also been previously associated with a generalised Kelvin-Voigt model \cite{balland2006power} (see Fig. \ref{fig1}, bottom), with a power law spectrum of retardation times.
-The association seems natural, as it reflects the network, gelled, structure of the cytoskeleton, capable of supporting a certain amount of stress, without any full relaxation.
-It is known that we may mathematically translate the relaxation spectrum of the generalised Maxwell model to the retardation spectrum of the Kelvin-Voigt model \cite{lakes1998viscoelastic} \footnote{if we add a spring in parallel for the generalised Maxwell model and a spring and a dashpot in series for the generalised Kelvin-Voigt model, to be rigorous.}.
-The formulas that allow us to make this passage are however non trivial, and the physical significance of the relaxation or retardation spectra may be lost.
+In fact, it is known that we may mathematically translate the relaxation spectrum of the generalised Maxwell model to the retardation spectrum of the generalised Kelvin-Voigt model.
+The general relation is however non trivial and, in some situations, a spring and/or a dashpot should be added, in parallel for the generalised Maxwell model and in series for the generalised Kelvin-Voigt model \cite{lakes1998viscoelastic}.